 ###Developer information NCD has been designing and manufacturing computer control products since 1995.
 We have specialized in hardware design and manufacturing of Relay controllers for 20 years.
 We pride ourselves as being the industry leader of computer control relay products.
 Our products are proven reliable and we are very excited to support Particle.
 For more information on NCD please visit www.controlanything.com

 - MAG3110 Three-Axis Digital Magnetometer Electronic Compass I²C Mini Module

 - Relay Shield for Particle Photon I²C 8-Channel SPDT 10-Amp

 - Knowledge base for developing and programming with Particle Core/Photon modules.

-This firmware also publishes the current temperature as a variable on Particle's server.
+This firmware also publishes the current degree heading as a variable on Particle's server.